polotent/Nightmare-Realm/README.md

 # Nightmare-Realm

 ## Description
-Game, written in python 3.
+Game, written in python 3, using pygame library.

+## Rules
+All rules are available in game.

 ## Launch
 To launch, run realm.exe